leangjia/blender_docs/manual/editors/preferences/editing.rst

 Grease Pencil
 =============

+Distance
-Manhattan Distance
+   Manhattan
       The minimum number of pixels the mouse should have moved either horizontally or vertically before the movement is recorded.
       Decreasing this should work better for curvy lines.
-Euclidean Distance
+   Euclidean
       The minimum distance that mouse has to travel before movement is recorded.

 .. seealso::